National eDiscovery Leadership Institute (NeLI) 2021

 Partner at Covington & Burling LLP

 Edward Rippey is a partner who litigates complex cases in numerous fields, focusing on patent litigation.
-He chairs the firm's E-Discovery Practice and represents multinational corporations in this arena.
-Mr. Rippey is recognized in Chambers Global, Chambers USA, Who's Who Legal, and Super Lawyers for his expertise in eDiscovery.
+He also chairs the firm's E-Discovery Practice, representing and advising multinational corporations.
+Edward is recognized in Chambers Global, Chambers USA, Who's Who Legal, and Super Lawyers for his expertise in eDiscovery.

 Emily Collins

-Emily is a lawyer with over 14 years of experience in eDiscovery and information governance.
-She has worked as outside counsel, in-house counsel, and a consultant in the service provider space, providing her with a well-rounded view of the eDiscovery field.
+Emily Collins is a lawyer with over 14 years of experience solving eDiscovery and information governance problems.
+Having worked as outside counsel, in-house counsel, and a consultant in the service provider space, she has a well-rounded view of eDiscovery, enabling her to understand the perspectives of all stakeholders.
 Emily is passionate about solving challenges in the rapidly evolving field and collaborates with other practitioners to find unique solutions.

 Greg MacFarlane